dsprovider/nlp-spacy-entityextractor/README.md

 # 🧩 Entity Extraction with SpaCy and POS Tagging Rules 🧩

-Welcome to Entity Extraction Playground!
-This repository is a Python-based project that explores two methods of entity extraction using SpaCy NLP library.
+**This repository is a Python-based project that explores two methods of entity extraction using SpaCy NLP library.**

 # 🌟 Features